Do you feel rejected or betrayed by a parent?

 parent alienation includes covert

-those children may suffer
+children may suffer

 obsessions, relationship problems

-and/or sexual issues throughout their lives.
+and/or sexual issues for decades.

 Mother-Son Entanglement .